Comprehensive Legal Solutions. Trusted Counsel. Real Results.

 There is no such thing as a “legal separation” in New Jersey or Pennsylvania.
 Many times, people are under the misconception that there must be a formal filing with the Court “declaring” the parties to be physically separated from one another once a husband and wife no longer live together.
 This is not the case.

-There are key differences between a separation and divorce.
-The most basic and obvious distinction is that you remain married during a separation; but in a divorce, your marriage is dissolved.
-Other differences include how debts and assets, healthcare benefits, and property rights are handled and distributed in each circumstance.
+There are important differences between separation and divorce.
+The most straightforward difference is that during a separation, you are still married, whereas in a divorce, the marriage is legally ended.
+Additionally, the way debts and assets, health care benefits, and property rights are managed and divided varies between these situations.

 What Is The First Step I Should Take In My Divorce?